Kenilworth Trail: History

 The trail runs adjacent to a freight railway line that was originally part of the Minneapolis and St. Louis Railway, but is now owned by the Hennepin County Regional Railroad Authority.
 The Twin Cities and Western Railroad currently operates freight trains on the rail line.

 Management

 According to the Minneapolis Bicyclist & Pedestrian Count Report from 2013, approximately 2,100 bicyclists and 410 pedestrians are estimated to use the trail daily.
 As of 2019, annual visits to Kenilworth Trail totaled 746,000, making the corridor "the most intensely used trail in Minneapolis’ park system given its compact size.

-In May 2019, the City of Minneapolis closed a portion of the Kenilworth Trail due to construction of the Southwest Light Rail Transit line.
-The full trail is scheduled to reopen the summer of 2022.
+In May 2019, the City of Minneapolis closed a portion of the Kenilworth Trail due to construction of the Kenilworth Tunnel, part of Southwest LRT project.
+The full trail is scheduled to reopen in November 2025.

 Work on the light rail line stopped in January 2022 after damage was detected at a condo unit near the line, but was cleared to resume in April of that year.